Oussama-KIASSI/Data-science-best-practices/python.md

 5. [**Use Args, Attributes, Returns, and Raises Sections**](https://github.com/Oussama-KIASSI/Data-science-best-practices/blob/a7fb439062930c6f8c2ee4b0fb56468a89d8c8c3/python.py#L270-L287):
     - Args for functions and Attributes for classes to list each parameter by name followed by their description.
     - Returns to describe the semantics of the return value, including any type information not provided by the type annotation.
-    - Raises to list all exceptions that are relevant to the interface followed by a description.
+    - Raises to list all exceptions relevant to the interface followed by a description.

 ## Naming Conventions